Anapotard/Anapotard/README.md

 Hi there 👋

-I am full-stack developer from Paris
+I am full-stack developer from Antibes

 - 💻 I use daily Ruby on Rails, JavaSript, React, HTML, CSS, Heroku
 - ⚙️ Check out the project I worked on 🚀 <a href="http://www.sharedgoal.org">SharedGoal</a>